Quality Management System

 The report is ideally the first and last step, and you have a wonderful piece of paper to show that someone checked, and all of the required areas are being met.
 However, this is not always the case.
 When there are gaps, they must be filled.

 Addressing a gap should happen in a traceable manner, one that shows it was identified, acknowledged, and then how it was fixed.
-Something that might be addressed through a CAPA process, but that is a topic for a different time.
+Something that might be addressed through your CAPA process, but that is a topic for a different time.

 In Closing

-The Compliance Assessment/Gap Analysis is a singular tool used in the overall maintenance of a quality system.
-Its actions and performance are similar to a simplified type of audit, but the Gap Analysis itself is not going to replace your regularly scheduled audit activities.
+The compliance assessment/gap analysis is a singular tool used in the overall maintenance of a quality system.
+Its actions and performance are similar to a simplified type of audit, but the gap analysis itself is not going to replace your regularly scheduled audit activities.
 However, it will help you monitor and keep your fingers on the overall pulse of your quality system.
 This is also especially helpful in situations where standards and regulations are updated, and your quality system needs to be evaluated and updated accordingly.

 For more in-depth education in specialized areas of the assessment, look into our training on Technical File Auditing for MDR compliance against Regulation (EU) 2017/745 at the link below.